OctopusDeploy/ASP.NET-Deployment-Book/manuscript/20-execution.md

 ## Execution: DNX

-Instead of trying to explain what DNX is, let's first just take a look at what it does.
-We'll do it by looking at what it means at the process level.
-Take this simple C# console application:
+Whether your application targets the full .NET Framework or just .NET Core, it can be executed with DNX.
+Think of DNX as a host for your .NET applications, much like the way `python.exe` hosts a Python script.
+It's easier to understand this by looking at what it does at the process level Take this simple C# console application:

 ```
 using System;